BeamlakAschalew/flixquest-api/README.md

 ```

 #### Example
-Get streaming link and subtitles for the TV show 'The Office' from 'ShowBox' provider
+Get streaming link and subtitles for the TV show 'The Office' from the 'ShowBox' provider

 ```http
   GET /showbox/watch-tv?tmdbId=2316&season=1&episode=1